-Business applications are moving to the cloud.
+More and more, we are seeing technology moving to the cloud.
 It’s not just a fad—the shift from traditional software models to the Internet has steadily gained momentum over the last 10 years.
 Looking ahead, the next decade of cloud computing promises new ways to collaborate everywhere, through mobile devices.

 Traditional business applications have always been very complicated and expensive.
 The amount and variety of hardware and software required to run them are daunting.
 You need a whole team of experts to install, configure, test, run, secure, and update them.

-With cloud computing, you eliminate those headaches because you’re not managing hardware and software — that’s the responsibility of an experienced vendor like salesforce.com.
-The shared infrastructure means it works like a utility: You only pay for what you need, upgrades are automatic, and scaling up or down is easy.
+With cloud computing, you eliminate those headaches that come with storing your own data, because you’re not managing hardware and software — that becomes the responsibility of an experienced vendor like salesforce.com.
+The shared infrastructure means it works like a utility: you only pay for what you need, upgrades are automatic, and scaling up or down is easy.

 Cloud-based apps can be up and running in days or weeks, and they cost less.
 With a cloud app, you just open a browser, log in, customize the app, and start using it.